Hair loss is a normal physiological event in an individual's life. However, the loss of more than 100 strands per day can become a cause for concern.

-Hair shedding between 10 and 100 hair strands indicates androgenetic alopecia whereas loss of more than 100 hair strands every 5 days indicates telogen effluvium, although, this may vary among different individuals.
+A value higher than this may indicate androgenetic alopecia, also known as pattern hair loss, whereas loss of more than 100 hair strands every 5 days can indicate telogen effluvium, although cases may still vary among different individuals.

 What is the white bulb when your hair fell?

-The hair bulb morphology plays a significant role in distinguishing between different forms of hair loss - telogen effluvium, alopecia areata, and anagen effluvium.
-Significant shedding of hair with a white bulb at the roots is indicative of telogen effluvium.
-The white bulb does not represent hair follicles but the proteins that make up the remaining hair strand.
+The morphology of hair follicles plays a significant role in distinguishing between different forms of hair loss like telogen effluvium, alopecia areata, and anagen effluvium.

-As the hair follicles transition from anagen to telogen phase of the hair growth cycle, the melanin synthesis is halted.
+As the hair follicles transition from anagen (active growth period) to telogen (resting period) phase of the hair growth cycle, the melanin synthesis is halted.
 Owing to a lack of melanin pigment, the hair bulb appears white.
-The shedding of hair during the telogen phase is also indicated by the club-shaped hair bulb that is present at the hair root.

 Immediate Anagen Release